Crop rotation has been used for centuries to improve crop yield and soil health and forms an important part of any transition to regenerative farming.

 Our Managing Director, Justin Platt, remembers the ‘’old days’’ (1960-2000) when farmers were always very excited to plant into virgin soil because the reduced disease pressure and end result were so much more satisfying.
 The reason for this could largely be attributed to the natural harmony of the numerous species being in balance in the virgin soil.
 The second crop planted on the same land was also considered easier to manage, But from there on, the land would become unbalanced mostly from the tillage, monocropping, inorganic fertiliser and pesticides—and hopping onto the treadmill of trying to fix the impact of inputs with more inputs!
 The simple alternating of one crop to another the next year (preferably a monocot such as maize) to a dicot (such as soya, which also fixes Nitrogen) has similar benefits, but the virgin soil effect is considerably amplified by a multi-species cover crop, every two to three years.

 Crop rotation involves planting different crops in the same field in a systematic and planned manner rather than planting the same crop year after year on the same piece of land.
-Merriam-Webster’s definition of crop rotation: “the practice of growing different crops in succession on the same land chiefly to preserve the productive capacity of the soil.”

 “The benefits of crop rotation and cover crops are so well documented that most farmers should not have to dwell too long on managing these.” – Justin Platt, RegenZ Managing Director

 In today’s industrial agriculture, lands are often planted with a single crop year after year; this is known as monocropping.
 Monocropping leads to soil degradation and increases the risk of disease and pest outbreaks.
-A regenerative model, on the other hand, incorporates the wisdom of including crop diversity, cover cropping and crop rotations.
+A regenerativemodel, on the other hand, incorporates the wisdom of including crop diversity, cover cropping and crop rotations.
 Rotating crops across many fields encourages the restoration of healthy soil ecosystems.
 There is significant potential for crop rotation in farming to provide beneficial outcomes for the climate and beyond.

 An apple a day may keep the doctor away, but imagine you only ate apples?
 Sticking to one food can lead to deficiencies and health problems.
 Just as your body needs a variety of nutrients to stay healthy, so does the soil need a variety of crops to maintain its fertility.
 If you continue to plant the same crop year after year, you’ll end up depleting the soil of essential nutrients.
 Rotating crops ensures that the soil gets a balance of nutrients to improve its overall health.

-Crop rotation helps farmers reduce the loss of soil nutrients by adding nutrients back into the soil, reducing soil erosion, and increasing soil organic matter.
-For example, crops like beans and peas (legumes in general) are known to fix nitrogen in the soil, which can help to improve soil fertility and increase crop yields, especially for crops like cabbage, cauliflower and kale, which benefit from the nutrient-rich conditions.
+Crops like beans and peas (legumes in general) are known to fix nitrogen in the soil, which can help to improve soil fertility and increase crop yields, especially for crops like cabbage, cauliflower and kale, which benefit from the nutrient-rich conditions.

 Because different crops have different requirements, they support different populations of microbes.
 As discussed, legumes have a symbiotic relationship with nitrogen-fixing bacteria, so these bacteria will thrive when plants such as beans and peas are grown.
 A new crop supports new microbes, leading to a more diverse and resilient microbial population in the soil.
 In turn, this microbial diversity helps reduce pests and diseases and improves overall soil fertility and health.